dcmi/usage/proposals/range_language.md

 Options

-* Keep the example 'eng' in ISO 15836-1 (for dc:language) and drop the example for ISO 15836-2 (for dcterms:language).
+* Keep the example 'eng' in ISO 15836-1 (for dc:language) and drop the example for ISO 15836-2 (for dcterms:language)?

+Question:

-* If dcterms:language is indeed being used extensively with literals, then we should consider making this into an issue to be discussed and tracked.
+* Is dcterms:language is indeed being used extensively with literals?

 ----------------------------------------------------------------------
 Discussion